juliakreutzer/bandit-neuralmonkey/README.md

 (RNN encoder and decoder, multi-layer percetpron) and a simple way of adding new building blocks implemented directly in TensorFlow.

+This is the version of the code that was used for the ACL paper [Bandit Structured Prediction for Neural Sequence-to-Sequence Learning](https://arxiv.org/abs/1704.06497).
+For using bandit objectives, specify them in the `trainer` section of your configuration file.
+An example is given in `tests/small-bandit.ini`.

 ## Usage

 ```